All Episodes

 We're told, oh, because they're not going to be here very long, and that turns out to be a lie.

-Uh my c I support, for example, legal immigration.
+I support, for example, legal immigration.

-I don't really care where you come from, as long as we check that you don't have radical associations in the middle of a pandemic, that would include a health check.
+I don't really care where you come from, as long as we check that you don't have radical associations in the middle of a pandemic.

 And the third thing I would want is to ensure that people show that they have the financial means of taking care of themselves while they are here.

-Um and then welcome to our American family.
+And then welcome to our American family.

 I think it's that simple.

-Uh there it it's hard not to agree with everything you said.
+It's hard not to agree with everything you said.

 Let's just go through it a little bit.

-Uh first the narrative of what's happening at the border.
+First, the narrative of what's happening at the border.

-This is a cartel organized human trafficking operation.
+This is a cartel-organized human trafficking operation.

-These people are paying a lot of money, the only money they have in the world many times, to a cartels who are putting different colored wristbands on them and shipping them across our border.
+These people are paying a lot of money, the only money they have in the world many times, to cartels who are putting different colored wristbands on them and shipping them across our border.

 And the reason the cartel is able to do this is it works, right?